The largest stone meteorite shower recorded in recent history had nearly 70,000 rock fragments.

 Three main types of meteorites exist.
 These are Iron, Stone, and Stoney-Iron.
 The Pultusk meteorite was considered stone.

 Meteor showers are visible each year in the night sky.
-Meteor showers are the result of Earth passing through comet debris fields and what we see is typically ice that burns up as it enters the atmosphere.
+Meteor showers are the result of Earth passing through comet debris fields.
+Typically what we see is ice that burns up as it enters Earth’s atmosphere.

 Meteors rarely kill or injure people.
 Like falling, man-made space debris, there is little chance of being harmed due to the vast open space of our planet.
 The Sylacauga meteorite or Hodges meteorite is the first documented meteor to injure a person in the United States (1954).